EvanCesanek/Ouvrai/README.md

   </summary>
   On MTurk, a Compensation HIT can be used to pay workers who worked on your study but could not submit the original HIT for some reason (e.g., bug or timeout).
 Here we explain how to create, submit, approve, and delete a Compensation HIT in the <a target="_blank" rel="noopener noreferrer" href="https://requester.mturk.com/developer/sandbox">MTurk Sandbox</a>.
   <ol>
-    <li> Sign in to <a href="https://workersandbox.mturk.com">workersandbox.mturk.com</a>.
+    <li>Sign in to <a href="https://workersandbox.mturk.com">workersandbox.mturk.com</a>.
 Copy your worker ID by clicking on it in the top-left.  </li>
-    <li> Open <i><code>ouvrai/experiments/compensation/mturk-config.mjs</code></i> in your preferred editor.
-Find the <code>workersToCompensate</code> field, which should contain an array of worker IDs.
-Paste in your worker ID to replace the existing ID and save this file.  </li>
+    <li>Open <i><code>ouvrai/experiments/compensation/study-config.js</code></i> in VS Code.
+Find the <code>workersToCompensate</code> field.
+This field should contain an array of the worker IDs you wish to compensate.
+To test it, paste your own worker ID into the array and save the file.  </li>
-    <li> Run <code>ouvrai draft-study -m compensation</code>.
-Remember <code>draft-study -m</code> will post to the MTurk Sandbox, whereas <code> post-study -m</code> will post publicly to real MTurk workers.
+    <li>Run <code>ouvrai draft -m compensation</code>.
+Remember <code>ouvrai draft -m</code> will post to the MTurk Sandbox, whereas <code>ouvrai post -m</code> will post publicly to real MTurk workers.
-    <li> The console output will include a link to your HIT (it may take a few moments to work as the HIT is created).
+    <li>The console output will include a link to your HIT (it may take a moment as the HIT is created).
 Open this link, accept the HIT, and click the Submit button.</li>
-    <li> Run <code>ouvrai launch-dashboard</code> to launch the dashboard app at <a href="localhost:5174">localhost:5174</a>.
-From here, click the MTurk Sandbox tab, and you will see all of your existing MTurk Sandbox HITs.
+    <li>Run <code>ouvrai launch</code> to launch the dashboard app at <a href="http://localhost:5174">localhost:5174</a>.
+From here, click the MTurk Sandbox tab and you will see all of your existing MTurk Sandbox HITs.
 At the top of the HITs section, you should see the Compensation HIT you just created.
 In the Assignments section below, you can view and approve or reject any submissions that have been received for this HIT, and you can also send bonus payments.
 When you are 100% done with a HIT, you can delete it from the HITs section.
 If there are still available assignments, you will have to Expire the HIT first, wait for any pending assignments to be submitted or returned, and then you can delete it.</li>
-    <li>Warning: When you delete a HIT, you lose any demographic information submitted by the participant, and you can no longer pay them a bonus.
+    <li>Warning: When you delete a HIT, you will lose any demographic information submitted through the MTurk HIT form and you can no longer pay them a bonus.
 HITs that have been inactive for 120 days are automatically deleted by MTurk.</li>
   </ol>
 </details>
 <br/>